 So he got to wear his pink shirt to dinner and of course not one person even mentioned it.
 Nobody called him a girl.
 Nobody made fun of him.
 He even made friends with a little girl and showed her his cool Spider-Man backpack filled with cars.

 Our son is usually a boy with a capital B. Our days are filled with cars, dirt and farts.
 But he also has a sparkly dress he sometimes likes to run around in, much to my husband’s dismay.
-And occasionally he requests to have his toenails painted.
+And occasionally he requests to have his toenails painted, or sport a feather boa or maybe even try on my high heels.
 I think it makes him a pretty well-rounded kid and I don’t have any plans to make him feel weird about his choices.
 Although I do think it would be nice if they could make girl characters available in something other than pink and lavender!